hindsjay/Game-Show-App/README.md

 The main HTML markup and CSS styling were provided.
 Main focus for this project was DOM manipulation using JavaScript.
 We were required to write the appropriate JavaScript code from scratch.

-I decided to make this a little more personal by making the game about NBA (baseketball) teams.
+I decided to make this a little more personal by making the game about NBA (basketball) teams.